Florin12er/Florin12er/README.md

-HI my name is Sebastian Florin i am an inspiring self taught dev and I love to type.🤪🤪🤪🤪
+HI my name is Sebastian Florin ,I am an inspiring self taught dev and I love to type.🤪🤪🤪🤪